-Those of you who love something rich, melt in the mouth and sweetly delicious, will not regret taking a bite of this heavenly soft luscious dish of goodness.
+Those of you who love something rich, melted in the mouth and sweetly delicious, will not regret taking a bite of this heavenly soft, luscious dish of goodness.

 It has been on my list to make for a number of years.
-And finally I did go ahead with it for a 60 people Sunday Brunch.
+And finally, I did go ahead with it for a 60-person Sunday brunch.

 Everyone has their own concoction to make it look pretty.
 Here is mine.

 |It was made a bit differently this time.
 The caramel spikes were fun to make.|